oklengel/printtime/README.md

 # printtime

-Simple programm, written in C, to calculate the the time when your 3D printer has finished.
+Simple program written in C to calculate when your 3D printer is ready.

 Input/ usage: